tobiaskortus/covid19-search/processing/README.md

 ### Metadata Property Graph - Data Model

-Center of the data model is the `Document` node which contains properties both for the document title and the document id .
-In order to describe a given document in a more detailed way a direct bidirectional relations is created for at least one instance of the Author Node (name) which is again linked to an instance of the Institution Node (name).
+Center of the data model is the `Document` node which contains properties both for the document title and the document id.
+In order to describe a given document in a more detailed way bidirectional relations are created for at least one instance of the Author Node (name) which is again linked to an instance of the Institution Node (name).
 For each institution a geographical location is associated using an instance of the Country Node (name, code).
-In addition to the involved authors a connection to an Journal is established (if the journal is given in the metadata).
+In addition to the involved authors a connection to q Journal Node is established (if the journal is given in the metadata file).

 </br>